mnot/I-D/variants/draft.md

 To perform content negotiation for Accept-Language given an request-value and available-values:

 1. Let preferred-langs be a list of the language-ranges in the request-value, ordered by their weight, highest to lowest, as per {{!RFC7231}} Section 5.3.1 (omitting any language-range with a weight of 0).
+If a language-range lacks a weight, an implementation MAY assign one.
 2. If preferred-langs is empty, append "*".
 3. Filter available-values using preferred-langs with either the Basic Filtering scheme defined in {{!RFC4647}} Section 3.3.1, or the Lookup scheme defined in Section 3.4 of that document.
 Use the first member of available-values as the default.
 4. Return available-values.